justinmahar/react-ig-embed/README.md

 Easily embed public Instagram posts with the `IGEmbed` component.
 No access token is required.

 ### The Problem

 You just want to embed a public post in React.

 You may have tried creating a Facebook/Meta App, then requested `Oembed Read` permissions in order to programmatically retrieve the embed HTML for public posts.
+This HTML contains the `blockquote` and `script` tag you need to embed the post.

-You then likely realized that this is a huge hassle, and requires you to jump through several hoops.
+You then likely realized that this is a huge hassle, and requires you to jump through several hoops setting up and app and getting verified.
 And even then (like me) you may still receive errors when trying to use the API to get the embed HTML.

 ### The Solution

-The HTML you would have received from the API call contains a script tag for Instagram's embed JS.

-This component skips the API call by rendering embed-compatible HTML as a React component, and calling the Instagram embed script's embed processor directly in an effect.
+This component skips the API call for HTML by rendering our own embed-compatible HTML as a React component, and calling the Instagram embed script's embed processor directly in an effect after the render completes.

-This is equivalent to selecting "Embed" on any public post and using the HTML provided to the user.
 The result: Easy embedding of public posts! 🎉

 ### Features include: